Three bodies recovered in Iowa building collapse; lawsuit accuses city and owners of negligence

-DES MOINES, Iowa (AP) — The bodies of three men have been removed from the site of a collapsed six-story apartment building, the police chief in Davenport, Iowa, announced Monday.
+DES MOINES, Iowa (AP) — The bodies of three men have been removed from the site of a collapsed six-story apartment building in Davenport, Iowa, about a week after part of the century-old structure tumbled to the ground, the city's police chief announced Monday.

 “We don’t have any other information at this time that there are any additional people missing,” Chief Jeff Bladel said.

-One of the residents injured in the collapse of an apartment building sued the city of Davenport and the building's current and former owners on Monday, alleging they knew of the deteriorating conditions and failed to warn residents of the risk.
+As officials were announcing the recovery of the bodies, the first of what could be numerous lawsuits by residents and their families was filed.
+Tenant Dayna Feuerbach is accusing the city of Davenport and the building's current and former owners of knowing of the deteriorating conditions and failing to warn residents of the risk.

-The complaint filed on behalf of Dayna Feuerbach alleges multiple counts of negligence and seeks unspecified damages.
-It also notes that additional lawsuits are likely.
+The lawsuit alleges multiple counts of negligence, seeks unspecified damages and notes that additional suits are likely.

 “The city had warning after warning,” attorney Jeffrey Goodman said in an interview with The Associated Press.
 He called it a common trend in major structural collapses he’s seen.
 “They had the responsibility to make sure that the safety of the citizens comes first.
 It is very clear that the city of Davenport didn’t do that.”